awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `DBSnapshotIdentifier`  <a name="cfn-rds-dbinstance-dbsnapshotidentifier"></a>
-The name or Amazon Resource Name \(ARN\) of the DB snapshot that's used to restore the DB instance\.
-If you're restoring from a shared manual DB snapshot, you must specify the ARN of the snapshot\.
+The name or Amazon Resource Name \(Arn\) of the DB snapshot that's used to restore the DB instance\.
+If you're restoring from a shared manual DB snapshot, you must specify the Arn of the snapshot\.
 By specifying this property, you can create a DB instance from the specified DB snapshot\.
 If the `DBSnapshotIdentifier` property is an empty string or the `AWS::RDS::DBInstance` declaration has no `DBSnapshotIdentifier` property, AWS CloudFormation creates a new database\.
 If the property contains a value \(other than an empty string\), AWS CloudFormation creates a database from the specified snapshot\.
 If a snapshot with the specified name doesn't exist, AWS CloudFormation can't create the database and it rolls back the stack\.
 Some DB instance properties aren't valid when you restore from a snapshot, such as the `MasterUsername` and `MasterUserPassword` properties\.
 For information about the properties that you can specify, see the [RestoreDBInstanceFromDBSnapshot](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html) action in the *Amazon RDS API Reference*\.
 If you specify this property, AWS CloudFormation ignores the `[DBName](#cfn-rds-dbinstance-dbname)` property\.